ankurk91/electron-update-notifier/README.md

 [update-electron-app](https://github.com/electron/update-electron-app) is an auto updating solution for open source Electron apps.
 It is awesome but has some limitations:

-- Linux is not supported currently
+- It does not support Linux currently
-- For macOS, Apple Developer Program is required (for code sign) to process update
+- macOS applications must be signed in order to work.

 This package comes to help in these cases.
 Instead of downloading installer automatically, it simply notifies user to go to GitHub release page when updates available.